hazelcast/hazelcast/hazelcast-documentation/src/ThreadingModel.md

 ### Threading model of non partition aware operations

-To execute partition unware operations, they are called generic operation threads, e.g. map.size, an array of OperationThreads is created.
+To execute partition unware operations, e.g. map.size, generic operation threads are used.
+When the Hazelcast instance is started, an array of OperationThreads is created.
 This array also is by default 2x number of cores and can be changed using the 'hazelcast.operation.generic.thread.count' property.

 Unlike the partition-aware operation threads, all the generic operation threads, they share the same workqueue: genericWorkQueue.
 If an  partition unware operation needs to be executed, it is placed in that workqueue and any generic operation thread can execute it.
 The big advantage is that you automatically have work balancing since any generic operation thread is allowed to pick up work from this queue.
 The disadvantage is that this shared queue can be a contention point; but we have not seen this in in tests since performance is dominated by IO and the system isn't executing that many partition unaware operations.

 ### Priority Operations